-What to Know About United's MileagePlus GO Prepaid Visa Card
+What to Know About United's MileagePlus GO Prepaid Visa Card (and Why I Rejected It!)

 Like most of you, I receive lots of junk mail.
-Spam, scams, and advertising: I have countless credit card offers, loan consolidation offers, coupons, and even memberships and purchase cards with my name on them.
+Spam, scams, and advertising: I have countless credit card offers, loan consolidation offers, coupons, and even memberships cards with my name on them.
 On my last mail pick up, one of these cards was from United Airlines.

 For the first time, I didn't toss the card and decided I'd look further into it.
 While I am happy with the combination of our Chase Sapphire and Bank of America travel rewards cards, I am always open to new ways to save money.